Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 resampling in two dimensions.

-#### Tensor resampling (*orthogonal*, *2-pass*, *seperated*)
+#### Tensor resampling (*orthogonal*, *2-pass*, *separated*)

-The image is resampled in two seperate passes:
+The image is resampled in two separate passes:
 First it is resampled horizontally, then vertically.
-This allows images to be treated 1-dimensionally since each pixel row/column can be resampled seperately.
+This allows images to be treated 1-dimensionally since each pixel row/column can be resampled separately.
-The main advantage of this method is that it's extremly fast, which is why it’s the much more common one;
+The main advantage of this method is that it's extremely fast, which is why it’s the much more common one;
 generally, unless indicated otherwise, this is what is used.